ankajgoyal/skillset/README.md

   2. npm start
   3. Make sure you have mongodb installed in your system

-After you have successfully run both the server and the clinet , go to localhost:3000 to interact with your application
+After you have successfully run both the server and the client , go to localhost:3000 to interact with your application n